mirkobrombin/Universal-Post-Install/README.md

 - ElementaryOS

 ## Your distribution is not supported?
-Ask for integration in the "Issues" section.
+Ask for integration in the [Issues](https://github.com/mirkobrombin/Universal-Post-Install/issues) section.